 Quantum physics rules everything around me (and you)

 By Michael Biercuk

 It may be hard to fathom but the realm of quantum physics facilities every part of our daily life.
 Technology such as smartphones, internet services and GPS services only scratch the surface of the potential of quantum physics if we were to exploit the full richness of the field.
-Tune in to hear Associate Professor Michael J. Biercuk as he unpacks quantum-enhanced technology and its influence on the way our societies are organised.
+Tune in to hear Professor Michael J. Biercuk as he unpacks quantum-enhanced technology and its influence on the way our societies are organised.